RolandHughes/ls-cs/README.md

 the college students whose financial aid applications got jacked up by it for the 2024 school year because front ends ass-u-me-d integer was integer.

+Initially we will focus on formal packaging: Deb, RPM, Manjaro as well as ArmV8 for embedded systems.
+Toradex will be target of choice because it is what we have.
+All NXP derived ArmV8 should be able to utilize the code.

 You can read the CopperSpice README.md here: https://github.com/copperspice/copperspice